Cynthia Ambres, M.D., M.S.

-With over 30 years of experience in clinical medicine and health care management Dr. Ambres has influenced all aspects of the health care industry, including hospital, payer, and medical group management and board affairs.
+With over 30 years of experience in clinical medicine and health care management, Dr. Ambres has influenced all aspects of the health care industry, including hospitals, payers, medical groups, and boards.

 Dr. Ambres was most recently a partner in the Health Care Strategy Practice of KPMG and a member of the Global Healthcare Center of Excellence.
 She has lead the National Provider Healthcare Advisory Practice and was Healthcare lead of the Strategy Group.
-Her focus was on care delivery system re-design, due-diligence and post-merger integration, telehealth, and physician and board alignment.
+Her focus was on care delivery system re-design, due-diligence and post-merger integration, telehealth, innovation, and physician and board alignment.

 Formerly, Dr. Ambres served as SVP and Chief Medical Officer for HealthNow, NY, in a return engagement to the parent company of BCBS of WNY and NENY.
 In this role she was responsible for health care reform strategy and provider and community outreach and communication.
 She also led the adoption of online care and the company's payment reform and physician network integration and contracting strategy.